|Nutritional Guidelines (per serving)|

 Parched peas, also known in Lancashire as black peas, are cooked and served with vinegar and are a traditional treat in the North of England especially when served on Bonfire Night on November 5th.
 Family and friends will gather around the bonfire to celebrate the failed plot of Guy Fawkes to blow up parliament in 1605.
 As it is (usually) a cold, often wet, night these peas are more than welcome to help warm up cold tummies.

 The cooked, slightly thickened and mushy peas once cooked, are sprinkled with malt vinegar and is a very special treat.

 Rinse the peas under cold, running water.
 Place in a large pan.
 Add the bicarbonate of soda and cover with cold water.
 Cover and leave the peas to soak overnight.

 The next day, drain the peas in a colander and return to the same pan.
 Cover with fresh, cold water.
 Add the carrot, celery, and onion.
-Bring the peas to a boil and once boiling, turn the heat down and simmer for 2 - 3 hours, until the peas are soft and slightly mushy.
-Stir the peas from time to time during cooking to prevent them sticking on the bottom of the pan.
+Bring the peas to a boil and once boiling, turn the heat down and simmer for 2 to 3 hours, until the peas are soft and slightly mushy.
+Stir the peas from time to time during cooking to prevent them from sticking on the bottom of the pan.

 Once the peas are cooked and starting to break up, remove the pan from the heat.
 Then either...

 If you like your peas and vinegar as a smooth purée (lovely if you want to serve as a side dish), push the cooked peas and vegetables through a coarse sieve to remove the skins of the peas.
 This will take some effort but the end result is worth it.